aburt2/TorqueTuner-ESP32/README.md

-# TorqueTuner: A self contained module for designing rotaryhaptic force feedback for digital musical instruments.
+# Probatio Torque Module: A Probatio module based on the stand alone Torquetune module which provides rotaryhaptic force feedback for digital musical instruments.

-This repository is part of the TorqueTuner project, and contains firmware for the ESP32 microcontroller.
+This repository is a fork of the TorqueTuner repository.
+It ports the work over from an ESP32 board to an Arduino Nano board and uses the AccelStepper library to control the motor.